Non-Discrimination and Affirmative Action Policy

 - when written permission is granted by the President.

 If you wish to have alcohol at your event, you must put your request in writing.
 Submit your intent to Nancy Walter at NWalter@mxcc.edu.
-Nancy will forward the request to the President of the College for her review.
+Nancy will forward the request to the President of the College for review.
 Approval of alcoholic beverages is at the discretion of the President.
-If approved, you will be responsible for obtaining from the liquor vendor, the dram shop act insurance naming Middlesex Community College as additional insured and indemnifying the College from any liability, as well as a copy of the liquor permit.
+If approved, you will be responsible for obtaining from the liquor vendor, the dram shop act insurance naming Middlesex Community College as additional insured and indemnifying the College from any liability, as well as, a copy of the liquor permit.
 You are also responsible for informing the liquor vendor to submit to the CT State Department of Consumer Protection, a Caterer Liquor Permit Notification Form.
 Copies of all documents must be submitted to Nancy Walter in advance of your event.

 Weapons on College Campuses